masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ```

-There are several uses for instrospection, but for example it is possible to build a
+There are several uses for introspection, but for example, it is possible to build a
-function that returns a randomly mutated tuples.
+function that returns a randomly mutated tuple.

 ```
 randomize = debug {|(self)|